Creating The Perfect Feeding Station For Your Dog

 Lightweight plastic is another common choice for pet dishes, but it rarely offers a long-lasting solution.
 Whilst plastic can be kept clean relatively easily, placing lightweight plastic food dishes on the floor means they can be moved around easily.
 In fact, even cats and small dogs will inevitably move a lightweight bowl around as they attempt to eat or drink.
-When this happens, it can create unnecessary mess and leave your flooring covered in food residue and splashes of water.
+When this happens, it can create an unnecessary mess and leave your flooring covered in food residue and splashes of water.

 Stainless steel dog bowls